zcash/zips/zip-XXXX.rst

 Foundation shall maintain a board of 5 independent members.
 Rather than the current structure in the current bylaws, the board will consist of

-* 3 seats voted on by the ZEC holders
+* 1 seat voted on by the ZEC holders
 * 1 seat representing a newly created research advisory board, whose primary role will be technical diligence of potential recipients of the dev fee
 * 1 seat for the "principal developer", a privileged recipient of the Zcash dev fee acting as "first among equals" amongst a variety of dev fee recipients building on Zcash
+* 2 seats elected by the board, as the entire board is currently selected

+The Foundation requires a professional board.
+Board member selection should heavily favor candidates with existing formal public or private sector board experience.
 Each board member shall be paid reasonably by the Foundation.

+Each board member should bring a unique network and set of skills to bear to increase the impact of the Foundation.

 Outside the seat for the principal developer, no board members shall have an ongoing commercial interest in any recipients of the dev fee.